 What is the FDNY Fire Cadet Academy?

 The Fire Cadet Academy is designed to ensure that Fire Cadets become familiar with the operations of the Fire Department and to provide leadership training.
-Cadets will receive significant classroom, field and fitness training over the course of the two-year apprenticeship program.
+Cadets will also attend weekend classroom training, field training and fitness conditioning.
 Cadets will also attend weekend classroom training, field training and fitness conditioning on Saturdays and Sundays.
 FCA’s goal is for Fire Cadets to take the Promotion to Firefighter civil service exam

 during the program.
 It is our hope that these Fire Cadets will inspire and encourage their friends and family members to also pursue careers with the FDNY.